The Path of Destiny

 "So, are there humans patrolling the library at night?"
-Snowcrystal asked, remembering her terrifying experience in the library at night once before.
+Snowcrystal asked, remembering her terrifying experience in the library months before.

 "The janitors used to," Eve replied, "though recently they've started cleaning during the evenings when there are still visitors.
 It's unfortunate, as they'd be much easier to avoid, but you won't have that window of opportunity.
 You see…something else guards the library at night, and now, they do it immediately after closing."